totalnoMartina/cube-discovery/README.md

 This project was deployed using Code Institute's Python mock terminal for Heroku

 The steps are as follows:
-- If not having a 'Heroku' account, create one by clicking on 'Sign up' and follow instructions until you confirm with your email that the account is created
+- If not having a 'Heroku' account, create one by clicking [here](https://www.heroku.com) and follow instructions until you confirm with your email that the account is created
 - Create a new app, by clicking 'New' in the top right section of the welcome page
 - Choose a name for your new application and select your region
 - Go to 'Deploy' tab and select 'GitHub' as deployment method